anikethsuresh/Vehicle-and-Pedestrian-Detection/README.md

 The datasets that could be used for this task can be found here: https://www.jpjodoin.com/urbantracker/dataset.html

-It is prefereable to run this code on video taken at 30fps (performs poorly on lower fps).
+It is preferable to run this code on video taken at 30fps (performs poorly on lower fps).